zmcartor/homestead-guide/source/mining.rst

 * Now make sure `gexp` has finished syncing the blockchain.
 If it is not syncing any longer, you can start the mining process by typing ``ethminer -G`` at the command prompt

 At this point some problems may appear.
 If you get an error, you can abort the miner by pressing ``Ctrl+C``.
 If the error says
-"Insufficient Memory", your GPU does not have enough memory to mine ether.
+"Insufficient Memory", your GPU does not have enough memory to mine expanse.

 Pool mining
 ================================================================================